t0astt/cryptex-token-metrics-api/README.md

+# Notice
+This project and future work has been copied over to the official cryptexfinance GitHub organization at https://github.com/cryptexfinance/cryptex-api.
+The code in this specific repository will no longer be maintained/developed.

 # Cryptex CoinMarketCap API
 A simple API for supplying CoinMarketCap with total supply information for the CTX and TCAP tokens.